-I have written several articles on personal branding but lets crank this up another notch.
-I want to focus on more meaningful Why’s and by virtue, that will move towards understanding what your real commercial personal and business brand differentiators are.
+I have written many media articles on personal branding but lets crank this up another notch.
+I want to focus on more meaningful and personal WHYs by virtue, that will move towards understanding what your real commercial personal and business brand differentiators are.

 Personal branding is both complex and simple.
 But the Why component of your personal brand starts from a place of courage and vulnerability.
 The worlds authority on vulnerability Brene Brown says it all in this quote :